 Prioritize consistent follow-up.

 Having consistent follow-up will help create a culture that is more comfortable with change.
-When employees feel blindsided by change and then that change is never discussed or revisited, you’ll find you have more unhappy employees.
+When employees feel blindsided by change and that change is never discussed or revisited, you’ll find you have more unhappy employees and risk high rates of sales turnover.
 Keep your communication open, transparent, and accessible to ensure a happier, more engaged team.

 Final thoughts on communicating compensation changes.